Published on in CHOP News

 Peanut allergies are relatively common in children, and severe reactions can result in anaphylaxis or even death.
 Since there are no treatments for peanut allergies, families are often told to avoid peanuts.
 However, it is difficult since families must read ingredient labels, and protect against cross contamination.

-“Though only about 1 in 3 patients saw improvements, this is a great start,” says Terri Brown-Whitehorn, MD, an attending physician with the Division of Allergy and study co-author.
+“Though only about 1 in 3 patients saw improvements, this is a great start,” says Terri Brown-Whitehorn, MD, an attending physician with the Division of Allergy and Immunology and study co-author.
 “Currently, there are no approved treatments for peanut allergies.
 If we can find ways to reprogram these children’s immune systems, that’s a step in the right direction.”